Cathedral of the Good Shepherd: Organs

 Sketches of information on the older organ are available mostly through personal accounts.
 An elderly parishioner recounted helping out on Sundays as a young boy by operating the manual air pump of the organ.
 By the 1960s, the Gallery Organ became so dilapidated that it remained silent for nearly two decades.

 Hugo Loos, a Belgian engineer then based in Singapore, volunteered his services as both organist and repairman.
 Driven by his passion and love for pipe organs, he was able to render minor repairs, but much work was still required.
 Towards the end of 1983, the then rector of the cathedral, Father Robert Balhetchet, was introduced to Robert Navaratnam, an organ builder who had been trained in Germany.
 Navaratnam spent the next few decades caring for and expanding the instrument by adding ranks of pipes where they became available.
 He continues to look after the organ, tuning it on a regular basis.

 On 16 December 1984, a concert was organised in conjunction with the rededication of the Gallery Organ.
 Dr Margaret Chen, curator of the Klais Organ at the Victoria Concert Hall and a well-known Singaporean organist, was one of the performers.

 Full-length organ recitals at the cathedral are rare, the last two having been played on the Gallery Organ by Markus Grohmann, a visiting German organist in August 2005, and Arthur Lamirande of New York in 2007.

 During the 2013–16 restoration and renovation of the cathedral, the Bevington was rebuilt by Diego Cera of the Philippines.
 The organ was dismantled and shipped to the Philippines while the cathedral was closed.
-A new console and a new tracker action was built, while the original organ case was restored and extended symmetrically on both sides.
-The asymmetrical façade is no longer a feature, as all the pipe work was re-organised into the new case.
-The organ is also playable from a remote console located in the south transept.
+A new console and a new tracker action was built, while the original organ case was refurbished and extended symmetrically on both sides to incorporate an enlarged Pedal division.
+The previously asymmetrical façade is no longer a feature, as all the pipe work was re-organised into the new case.

+The organ is playable from a remote console located in the south transept.
 This remote console also controls an electronic pipe organ whose speakers were installed in the south transept in early-2020.
 The cherubs and Saint Caecilia statue in the organ gallery were not reinstalled after the restoration.